 The Master's International Program allows students to earn their Master in Public Health or Master of Science in Public Health while simultaneously serving in the United States Peace Corps.
 The program is designed for students to apply skills learned in an academic setting toward solving important health problems in developing countries during their service overseas.
 Our MI program at Tulane University is one of the oldest in the country, founded in September 1988.
 In 25 years, Tulane public health students have served in over forty countries around the world.

-Over the years, Tulane's Master's International program has risen above many other university's to become one of the national's premiere Peace Corps schools.
-In February 2014, Tulane University School of Public Health and Tropical Medicine was ranked 2nd nationally for Peace Corps Volunteer graduate students.
-Click here for the press release.
+Over the years, Tulane's Master's International program has risen above many other universities to become the national's premiere Peace Corps school.

 Students spend three to four semesters earning a Master of Public Health (MPH) or a Master of Science in Public Health (MSPH) at Tulane University in New Orleans.
 Here, they will study under the guidance of internationally respected professors, many of whom are returned Peace Corps volunteers themselves.
 During their time at Tulane they participate in seminars created to prepare them for service overseas, and have the option to participate in language programs designed to enhance their speaking ability for placement in more competitive countries.